Working With a Bankruptcy Attorney: Questions To Prepare For

 - Will this be a joint bankruptcy petition?

-- List all banks with which you have an account, and indicate whether they are checking or savings and the approximate balance
+- Can you list all banks with which you have an account, whether they are checking or savings, and the approximate balance in each?

-- List all credit cards you have and the approximate balance on each card, along with the most recent charges?
+- Can you list all credit cards you have and the approximate balance on each card, along with the most recent charges?

 - Do you have any shared bank accounts?

 - Are you holding valuable property that belongs to another person?

 - Have you had a prior bankruptcy?

 - Are you single, married, or divorced?
 If married or divorced, for how long?